 There are a number of ways you can participate in research at the DGP.
 Which one is right for you depends on the stage of your career:

-Those seeking to conduct MSc or PhD research in HCI or graphics at the University of Toronto apply to the Department of Computer Science.
+Those seeking to conduct MSc or PhD research within DGP at the University of Toronto should apply to the Department of Computer Science.
 Students admitted to the program under the supervision of a DGP faculty member will be seated in the lab.
-Undergraduate students considering graduate research are best served by seeking-out research opportunities while conducting their undergraduate studies.
+Undergraduate students considering graduate research are best served by seeking out research opportunities while conducting their undergraduate studies.
 Most students admitted to graduate programs in the DGP lab have at least some degree of undergraduate research experience.

 Both MSc and PhD students are fully funded, without the requirement to work as a research assistant.
 Our MSc is a research program, where students are expected to complete at least one publication-ready conference or journal paper.
-Like schools in the US, we do offer a direct-entry to a PhD program, with requirements that are just as rigorous as our traditional progressive MSc and PhD.
+Like schools in the US, we offer a direct-entry PhD program with requirements that are just as rigorous as our traditional progressive MSc and PhD.

 Exceptionally strong undergraduate students have many opportunities to conduct research in the DGP.
 U of T undergraduates may conduct independent study courses; contact a DGP faculty member directly.
-Undergraduates from U of T or elsewhere may apply to the UTRECS and NSERC USRA funding programs for paid summer research.
+Undergraduates from U of T or elsewhere may apply to the UTEA and NSERC USRA funding programs for paid summer research.
 Undergraduates from abroad may apply to DGP research opportunities through the Mitacs Globalink program.
-U of T students based at the University of Toronto Mississauga may be eligible for additional stipends – discuss this with the faculty member.

 Visiting Professors and Researchers